This isn’t about finding a perfect man. It’s about being honest with yourself about the man in front of you.

 Signs of a Good Father – Questions to Ask Yourself

-If you’re wondering if your baby’s father would be a good dad, here are 14 serious questions to ask yourself:
+If you’re wondering whether your baby’s father would really step up, here are 14 honest questions to sit with:

 - Can you picture yourself growing old with him?